NabiKAZ/HamsterKombat-API/README.md

 ## About
-Unofficial API of [Hamster Kombat](https://t.me/Hamster_kombat_bot/start?startapp=kentId101554083) telegram game to get daily cards and Morse and...
+Unofficial API of [Hamster Kombat](https://t.me/Hamster_kombat_bot/start?startapp=kentId101554083) telegram game to get daily cards and Morse and ...

 ## Usage
 This fixed address contains the required data that you can read and use in your code: